avast/gradle-docker-compose-plugin/README.md

 `composeBuild` task builds the services of the application.

-`composePush` task pushes images for services to their respective `registry/repository`
+`composePush` task pushes images for services to their respective `registry/repository`.

+`composeLogs` task stores logs from all containers to files in `containerLogToDir` directory.

 ## Quick start
 ```gradle